Hou Yifan: Career

+2025 with ten-year-old Bodhana Sivanandan.

+In June 2007, Yifan became China's youngest national champion.

 She was admitted to the National Chess Center, an academy for young talented players from all over the country, in Beijing when she was ten, with leading Chinese grandmasters Ye Jiangchuan and Yu Shaoteng as her trainers.
 In order to better support her chess career, her family relocated to Beijing in 2003.
 Hou's mother, Wang Qian, a former nurse, accompanied her to many international tournaments when Hou was young.
 Hou was homeschooled.
 As a teenager, she listed her interests as reading and studying and she listed her favorite chess player as Bobby Fischer.

 Life outside chess

-Hou has attempted to balance chess with life outside of it.
 Against the wishes of her trainer, she enrolled in Peking University in 2012, studying International Relations.
 She took a full course load and participated in many extracurricular activities.
 She was offered a Rhodes Scholarship, and studied for a Master of Public Policy at St Hilda's College, Oxford with the Blavatnik School of Government.
-Competitors give her credit for what she has achieved in spite of her lack of preparation, and for her life outside of chess.
+Commentators have noted her achievements despite her academic commitments and limited tournament preparation.
 Vladimir Kramnik said: "If she wants to stay the best female player, she can probably do nothing.
 If she wants to achieve her potential, she must concentrate fully on chess."
 Hou is aware of this as well, but nonetheless chooses to treat chess as a hobby, not a career.
 She said in 2018: "I want to be the best, but you also have to have a life."

 In 2020, at age 26, Hou became the youngest ever professor at Shenzhen University where she is a professor at the School of Physical Education, which includes chess in its Sports Training Program.